enso-org/enso/doc/design/engine/engine-services.md

 A major part of Enso Studio's functionality is the rich embedded visualisations that it supports.
 This means that the following functionality is necessary:

 - Execution of an arbitrary Enso expression on a cached value designated by a source location.
-- This code should be executed in its own isolated scope, with only the required input values being available.
+- This code should be executed in its own isolated scope (having certains modules imported, per the visualization's request), with only the required input values being available.

 > The actionables for this section are: